beejjorgensen/bgpython/src/bgpython_chapter_06_flow.md

 ```

 If you haven't already, code that up and run it.
 No, it's not the
-complete progrm, but it's the complete first step of the program, and we
+complete program, but it's the complete first step of the program, and
-can test it before moving on just to be confident that this part works.
+we can test it before moving on just to be confident that this part
+works.

 Run it and try it with some numbers.
 If you enter an invalid number, it
 should tell you so and ask again.
 If you enter a valid number,
 `input_valid` becomes `True` and the `while` loop exits (because the
 continuation condition is `not input_valid`).

-Once you're satified it's working correctly, let's move back to the
+Once you're satisfied it's working correctly, let's move back to the
 spec and concentrate on printing out the asterisks.

 Problem solving step: **Make a Plan**.

-If the user enters `x`, we want to print out `x` count of charcters,
+If the user enters `x`, we want to print out `x` count of characters,
 total.
 The first 30 of these will be `#`, and any after that will be
 `*`.